 You don’t want to have freshly applied paint in direct sunlight since the paint will dry too quickly and not adhere properly, but the sun does help with warming surfaces and reducing moisture.
 When you’re starting your outdoor painting job, plan to begin with the surfaces that have been previously sitting in the sun but are now moving into the shade.
 These areas will be warmed and less moist but will not be in the sunlight as they dry.

 This one may be obvious, but thin layers dry more quickly, so if you’re facing highly humid conditions that will slow down the drying process, this is one way you can combat it.
 In the spirit of full disclosure, painting thin layers will require additional coats, but you’ll be more pleased with the outcome overall.

 In a perfect world, you would only be painting when the humidity levels are ideal.
-However, since that’s not always the case, you may find yourself needing to paint when humidity is high.
-That doesn’t mean your paint job needs to suffer — painting at the proper time, taking the right precautions, and using the right products will go a long way in combating the moisture in the air so that you can enjoy a properly dried, even, and beautiful coat of paint.
+However, since that’s not always a possibility, you may find yourself needing to paint when the humidity is high.
+That doesn’t mean your paint job needs to suffer — painting at the proper time, taking the right precautions, and using the right products will go a long way in combating the moisture in the air so that you can enjoy a properly dried, evenly distributed, and beautiful coat of paint.